COVID-19 pandemic in Nevada: 2020

-Phase one of the state's reopening began on May 9, 2020.
+At the end of April 2020, Nevada joined the Western States Pact, a group of neighboring states working together on how to proceed with reopening.
+Meanwhile, cases and deaths had leveled out in the state.
+Phase one of Nevada's reopening began on May 9, 2020.
 It included restaurants and retailers, which could operate with precautions in place, such as 50-percent occupancy.
 Phase two went into effect on May 29, 2020.
 It included the reopening of bars, bowling alleys, gyms, movie theaters, pools, spas, state parks, and tattoo shops.
-Sisolak also increased public gathering limits to 50 people, up from an earlier limit of 10.
+Sisolak also increased public gathering limits to 50 people.

 Casinos were allowed to reopen on June 4, 2020.
 Increased COVID-19 testing and the reopening of businesses contributed to a rise in cases later that month.
 Sisolak postponed plans for a phase three of reopening, and he instituted a face mask mandate at the end of the month.
+In August 2020, Sisolak unveiled a new plan for dealing with outbreaks, such as determining their cause and shutting down facilities where they originate.
+He said the plan would move away from the system of phased openings: "While phases made sense at the time, we've got to remain flexible and responsive to what we're seeing now."